Can Equities Climb Another Wall of Worry?

 Such growth should be weighed along with risks inherent to investing in some developing economies, where state-owned enterprises can be forced to do national service and the interests of minority shareholders are not always prioritized.
 In our view, it’s yet another reason for staying disciplined in today’s market and remaining focused on fundamentals in the year ahead.

 1All data are from Bloomberg and as of 10/31/19, unless otherwise noted.

 2Greenfield investments are projects in which investors establish a new business or expand operations in foreign territories.

-This series provides the views of our asset class heads.
-At Janus Henderson, views are discussed and debated on a regular basis; however, our investment teams are free to form their own opinions of opportunities and risks in the marketplace.
-The views of individual managers are available on the insights section of the Janus Henderson website as part of our Knowledge.
+At Janus Henderson, our investment teams discuss and debate their views regularly but are free to form their own opinions of opportunities and risks in the marketplace.
+Our Market GPS: Investment Outlook features the views of our asset class heads.
+The views of individual portfolio managers are featured on the Insights section of the Janus Henderson website as part of our Knowledge.
 Shared approach.

 Actively managed, high-conviction fund focused on the managers’ best ideas in listed property stocks and REITs, and aiming to deliver long-term capital appreciation.Learn More